barbazul/1kfa/mod_guide_player.md

 attempt them.

-That said, using magic invokes some of the more complicated rules of Deckahedron World.
+That said, using magic invokes some of the more complicated rules of 1kFA.
 Players are challenged with managing and balancing charges, capacity, stamina, requirements and narrative effect.
 This kind of play is ideal for players excited by complexity and the potential of explorable branches.